Founded: April 14, 1897

 Toll Free: 866-685-9904

-Voorhees College is a four-year, co-educational, career-oriented liberal arts college affiliated with the Episcopal Church and the United Negro College Fund.
-Voorhees College is fully accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award bachelor’s degrees.
-Founded in 1897 by Elizabeth Evelyn Wright Menafee, Voorhees College’s mission always has been to offer all students a quality comprehensive general education, coupled with professional education, in a value-centered liberal arts tradition.
-In addition, Voorhees College was the first Historically Black College and University in South Carolina accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.
+Voorhees University is a four-year, co-educational, career-oriented liberal arts university affiliated with the Episcopal Church and the United Negro College Fund.
+Voorhees is fully accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award bachelor’s degrees.
+Founded in 1897 by Elizabeth Evelyn Wright Menafee, Voorhees University’s mission always has been to offer all students a quality comprehensive general education, coupled with professional education, in a value-centered liberal arts tradition.
+In addition, Voorhees University was the first Historically Black College and University in South Carolina accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.

 Voorhees offers degrees in accounting, African American studies, biology, business administration, child development, computer science, criminal justice, elementary education, emergency management, English, environmental science, health and recreation, mass communications, mathematics, organizational management, sociology and sports management.